burningwave/core/README.md

 	java.time.ZonedDateTime;\
 	java.time.ZoneId;
 ```
-After that, for executing the code of the property you must create an **ExecuteConfig** object and set on it:
+After that, for executing the code of the property we must create an **ExecuteConfig** object and set on it:
-*  the path (relative or absolute) of your custom properties file
+* the path (relative or absolute) of our custom properties file
 * the property name to be executed
 * the parameters used in the property code

-Then you must call the execute method of CodeExecutor with the created ExecuteConfig object:
+Then we must call the execute method of CodeExecutor with the created ExecuteConfig object:
 ```java
 package org.burningwave.core.examples.codeexecutor;